Display Custom Documentation

 as a search index, using the

-builddocsearchdb command.
-When using
+builddocsearchdb function.
+When using this function, specify the

 For example, suppose that your HTML files are in